-ABFO Bitemark Case Review Policy
+ABFO Bitemark Case Review Guideline

-The Ad Hoc 2nd Opinion Committee proposed that bitemark reports undergo a case review by a second ABFO Diplomate.
-The reviewer will not provide a second opinion (but may do so if he/she wishes), but will provide a adminstrative review of the analysis that was done.
-This voluntary review will determine if the analysis and report adhered to the standards, guidelines, methodology and terminology of bitemark investigation as the required by the ABFO.
+A case review should be performed by a second ABFO Diplomate.
+The reviewer will not be required to provide a second opinion (but may do so if he/she wishes), but will provide an administrative review of the analysis that was done.
+This review should determine if the analysis and report adhered to the standards, guidelines, methodology and terminology of bitemark investigation as the required by these standards and guidelines.